Thanksgiving, Black Friday, Cyber Monday, Hanukkah, Christmas, New Years…

 For example – many of these folks purposefully buy cars on the last day of the month, on the last day of the year, because they know that the car dealer will do almost anything to close his last deal and hit their quotas and bonuses before years end.

 Likewise, they know they are going to get the best deal on original art during the 4th quarter.
-As an artist – you either participate in this, or you miss out.
+As a photographer or fine artist – you either participate in this, or you miss out.

 3. It is the easiest time to make sales.

 Let’s face it.
 Selling art is hard enough already.
-As an artist, any time or place where sales come easier is a party you can’t miss out on.
+As a photographer or fine artist, any time or place where sales come easier is a party you can’t miss out on.
 The Holiday Season is this time.

 If there is one time of year to work a little bit harder, to put in a few more hours, this is it.
 Your efforts will be rewarded!